OPCFoundation/UA-IIoT-StarterKit/docs/publishing/README.md

 &lt;group&gt; the name of the WriterGroup.

-&lt;dataset&gt; name of the dataset.
+&lt;dataset&gt; name of the dataset writer.

 ### <a name='2'>Configuring the Publish